 This signifies that the body has been charged with dry nitrogen gas that stops the fogging, which usually occurs when the temperatures change very quickly.
 This will make sure that your compact binoculars are protected from all types of water and moisture and will not fog up.
 This also means that the inside of your binoculars will have protection from corrosion, which will be an added benefit if you like to use them while around water.

 Which Brand Should I Get?

 When it comes to compact binoculars, European brands have the best optics.
 This is why they are also the most expensive ones.
 Zeiss binoculars are probably the best around if you can afford them.
-Prices for these average between £400 to £1,000.
-Our more affordable brands include Nikon, Olympus, Fujinon (FujiFilm), Bushnell, Leupold, Bresser and Vortex.
-These all offer excellent binoculars for every type of user.
+Prices for these average between £300 to £500.
+Some of our more affordable brands include Nikon, Olympus, Bushnell and Bresser.
+These all offer excellent compact binoculars for every type of user.
 Prices range between £60 to £200 for a perfectly good pair of compact binoculars you can use for the long term.